 A short walk from the main street to the Dotonbori canal reveals an entirely different world.
 Here you’ll see gigantic, flashy neon ads, some of them more than five stories high.
 The ample entertainment and countless food options make this area a never-ending playground.

 There are hundreds of wonderful izakayas in Osaka, and one of the best is Tayutayu Nambasennichimaeten.
 This spot serves grilled pork with beer and sake.
 It’s both simple and wonderful.
 You might even end up craving it years and years after your visit.

 Takoyaki and okonomiyaki are two of Osaka’s most famous dishes, and they’re both street food specialties.
+If you’re spending one day in Osaka, they are treats you should not miss.
 You can get both topped with the same condiments: mayonnaise, sweet barbecue sauce, and bonito flakes.

 Takoyaki are somewhere between a crab cake and a pancake.
 To make them, vendors mix chunks of tender octopus with batter and cook them on a waffle-iron-like surface with half-circle indentations.
 As the batter cooks and rises, the vendors flip them to produce a perfect sphere of soft, gooey, aromatic squid goodness.
 The most famous place to get takoyaki is Tako Tako King.
 It’s easy to find, since it’s right on the pedestrian street and boasts a storefront with a huge octopus wearing a crown.

 Okonomiyaki is a sort of seafood omelet, and you’ll find it everywhere on the streets of Osaka.
 Restaurant Ajinoya offers some of the fastest made-to-order food in the world.

 Try Something Off the Beaten Path